Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Case Studies

 \subsubsection{Impact of Uncertainty Propagation}

-First, we compare the performance of our two surrogate-based methods, SABI and UA-SABI, against each other, a low-budget ABI, trained with the same simulation model data, and a full-budget ABI trained on sufficient simulation data. \Cref{fig:log_sin_recovery} shows corresponding recovery plots.
+First, we compare the performance of our two surrogate-based methods, SABI and UA-SABI, against each other.
+Then we compare them against a low-budget ABI, trained with the same simulation data as used for surrogate training, and a full-budget ABI trained on sufficient simulation data. \Cref{fig:log_sin_recovery} shows corresponding recovery plots.
 They show the posterior median (circles) and median deviation (vertical lines) for any given ground truth value $\omega^*$.

 \Cref{fig:log_sin_recovery} shows that a low-budget ABI model is unable to recover the ground truth values, particularly towards the boundaries of the parameter domain.
 Using a surrogate as part of SABI or UA-SABI, it becomes possible to generate sufficient ABI training data.
 Assigning the inter- and extrapolation tasks to the surrogate, specifically designed for this purpose, produces better outcomes than relying on the NPE to implicitly interpolate the posterior from scarce data.
 However, without propagating surrogate uncertainty (\ie, using SABI), estimated posterior uncertainty remains minimal and does not cover the true values, thus producing overconfident posteriors.
 Conversely, incorporating surrogate uncertainty via UA-SABI leads to an increase in posterior uncertainty, now better covering the true values.
-Indeed, the ECDF difference plots in \cref{fig:log_sin_ecdf} confirm that both low-budget ABI and SABI produce severely miscalibrated posteriors, while UA-SABI and full-budget ABI yield well-calibrated posteriors.
+Indeed, the ECDF difference plots showing calibration in \cref{fig:log_sin_ecdf} confirm that both low-budget ABI and SABI produce severely miscalibrated posteriors, while UA-SABI and full-budget ABI yield well-calibrated posteriors.
 However, achieving this calibration with full-budget ABI requires substantially more training data, highlighting the efficiency of UA-SABI under limited simulation budgets.